MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos.md

 Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the App Center services.

 ## 4. Start the SDK

-In order to use App Center, you must opt in to the module(s) that you want to use.
-By default no modules are started and you've to call each one when starting the SDK.
+To use App Center, you must opt in to the module(s) that you want to use.
+By default no modules are started and you must call each one when starting the SDK.
 If you're developing for an extension, refer to the [Extension getting started page](./macos-extensions.md).

 ### 4.1 Add the import statements
 Open the project's **AppDelegate** file and add the following import statements:

 ```objc